VerenaQu/passenger_load_prediction_project/README.md

     - Gradient Boosting

 - Both RandomizedSearchCV and GridSearchCV were applied for hyperparameter tuning of the best performing model
-- SHAP (SHapley Additive exPlanations) was used to analyze feature importance and interpret model predictions
+- SHAP (SHapley Additive exPlanations) or coefficient analysis was used to analyze feature importance and interpret model predictions
 - Model evaluation included cross-validation, R², MAE and RMSE metrics
-- Route-based evaluation was performed using GroupShuffleSplit and GroupKFold to simulate predictions on unseen routes
+- New Route evaluation was performed using GroupShuffleSplit and GroupKFold to simulate predictions on unseen routes
 - All experiments were conducted using scikit-learn pipelines to ensure reproducibility and clean preprocessing integration